Configure your PingFederate administration settings in the PingAccess administrative console.

 When you save the PingFederate administration configuration, PingAccess will test the connection to PingFederate.
-If the connection cannot be made, an error will display in the administration console interface, and the configuration will not be saved.
+If PingAccess can't make a connection, an error will display in the administrative console and the configuration won't save.

 - Click Settings and then go to .